A Dog’s Digestive Needs

 To Achieve a balanced SARF diet it should consist of:

-Other than this and as mentioned animals digestive systems are specifically designed to digest specific foods, when we talk about digestion we are talking about processing.
+Other than this and as mentioned animals digestive systems are specifically designed to digest specific foods (flesh), when we talk about digestion we are talking about processing.
 The digestive system is a processing plant that breaks down solid foods (which contain minerals/nutrients) which are then absorbed into the blood and carried to the cells that make up the physical body.
 What you find when vegetables such as the ones listed below are fed whole or in chunks to dogs, is they are shed in their faeces in the form they were consumed.
 This very clearly shows and proves dogs do not break them down in order to obtain the minerals/nutrients in order to feed their trillions of cells.
 This is why many people through poor information recommend blending or boiling.
 For us this goes totally against the whole purpose of a raw food diet, which is to bring back health and homeostasis.
 This can only be achieved by feeding a (SARF) Species Appropriate Raw Food diet which can be broken down naturally by the animals digestive/processing system, and is inline with nature.
-We should not be having to interfere with this at all, all animals that live in the wild naturally (around 1 million different species) are able to process their (SARF) diets naturally as either Omnivore, Herbivore, Frugivore or in a dogs case Carnivore.
+We should not be having to interfere with this at all, all animals that live in the wild naturally (said to be around 80 million species) are able to process their (SARF) diets naturally as either Omnivore, Herbivore, Frugivore or in a dogs case Carnivore.

 For raw feeders that do give vegetables to their dogs, such as (asparagus, broccoli, celery, lettuce, kale, squash, carrots, green beans) please be aware that they are high in oxalic acid and should be fed sparingly as it may interfere with calcium absorption.
 Too many of these cruciferous vegetables can also alter thyroid function (Schultze, 1998).